 Broken Arrow Public Schools, Owasso Public Schools partner with Folds of Honor and Jim Glover Auto Family to rebrand football rivalry

-Broken Arrow Public Schools and Owasso Public Schools recently announced a new multi-year agreement to rebrand their football rivalry game as the Folds of Honor Patriot Bowl driven by Jim Glover Auto Family in order to celebrate the service and sacrifice of American heroes and raise money to provide scholarships for families of service members who have been killed or wounded.
+Broken Arrow Public Schools and Owasso Public Schools return to the grid iron on Sept.
+9 in an annual matchup that has become known as the Folds of Honor Patriot Bowl driven by Jim Glover Auto Family.
+The football game is just one part of an overarching event that celebrates the service and sacrifice of American heroes and raises money to provide scholarships for families of service members who have been killed or wounded.

 “We have been incredibly proud to partner with Folds of Honor since 2013,” said Jared Glover, vice president of Jim Glover Auto Family.
 “Joining with two of Oklahoma’s most elite school districts and football programs to support such a noble mission is a perfect fit for us.”

-During the game, Jim Glover Auto Family will present a check to Folds of Honor for a portion of each vehicle sold in the month of July plus an additional $5,000 on behalf of Broken Arrow and Owasso Public Schools.
-Since 2013, Jim Glover Auto Family has donated $450,000 to Folds of Honor.
+During the game, Jim Glover Auto Family will present a check to Folds of Honor for a portion of each vehicle sold in the month of July.
+Since 2013, Jim Glover Auto Family has donated $600,000 to Folds of Honor.